Updated: Mar 26, 2021

-We at Luxury Savannahs feed our cats and kittens a raw diet a few times per week in order to keep up the protein, vitamins, and nutrients they need.
+We at Luxury Savannahs feed some of our Savannah and kittens a purely only raw diet and some of our Savannah cats and kittens only prefer a raw diet a few times per week.
+The raw diet is great in order to keep up the protein, vitamins, and nutrients they need.

 **An easy way to feed your Savannah raw is to give XS or S baby chicks or quail (dethawed) throughout the week so your cat and kitten has all of the nutrition that the organs, bones and feathers provide.
 Feeder mice are also great for the fur and organs and bones are very nutritious for your Savannah.
 (These can be purchased online.
 Please try not to feed your Savannah LIVE mice (unless pinky mice) or birds.
 It is best to purchase them frozen)